-The Trust works in partnership with the Wellington City Council and other CCOs including a close working relationship with Council officers responsible for promoting and facilitating major events, traffic management and resource and building consents.
+The Trust works in partnership with the Wellington City Council, Wellington Regional Council and other CCOs including a close working relationship with Council officers of both Councils responsible for promoting and facilitating major events, traffic management and resource and building consents.
 Positively Wellington Tourism assists with promotion of events and we communicate with local hotel groups to ensure they have a high level of understanding of what is happening at the Stadium.